 4. The City Personnel Department and the Appointing Authority shall keep and maintain an official personnel file for employees, which shall contain all information relative to the employee.

-Formal reprimands, warnings and written counselings without further penalty more than two (2) years old, and those with similar additional penalty more than three (3) years old, will be destroyed and will not be considered for purposes of promotion, transfer, special assignments and disciplinary actions except as to disciplinary actions, when such reprimands show patterns of specific similar misconduct.
+Formal reprimands without further penalty more than two (2) years old, and those with additional penalty more than three (3) years old, will be destroyed, and will not be considered for purposes of promotion, transfer, special assignments and disciplinary actions, except as to disciplinary actions when such reprimands show patterns of specific similar misconduct.
+Reprimands may be retained in the employee's personnel jacket.
+Upon request of the employee, such reprimands will be destroyed on this basis.
+However, in the event that an employee fails to make such a request, on discovery by Management any reprimand will be destroyed in accordance with this provision.